Emory Johnson: 1922 - 1925

-1926
+1926 - 1932

-In March, Johnson released his last picture for FBO – The Non-Stop Flight.
+In March 1926, Johnson released his last picture for FBO – The Non-Stop Flight.

 Emory and Emilie were then working on a movie titled Happiness.
 Work had supposedly started in December 1925.
 Emory, Emilie, and the cast and crew had sailed for Sweden to film the movie.
 The fate of the movie remains unknown.

-In April, FBO decided to let Emory and Emilie Johnson's contracts expire; there is no a published reason for this.
+In April, FBO decided to let Emory and Emilie Johnson's contracts expire; there is no published reason for this.

 In June, Emory Johnson signed a new eight-picture deal with Universal.

 Johnson also suffered a major tragedy.
-Emory and Ella's son was run over by a truck in Los Angeles.
+Emory and Ella's son were run over by a truck in Los Angeles.
 Alfred Bernard Johnson was only five years old when he died in March 1926.
 The couple was not living together at the time of his death.
 His death devastated both parents.